 Melanoma Screening for Early Detection

 Melanoma is the most serious form of skin cancer.
-Whereas other forms of skin cancer tend to limit themselves to the skin, melanoma can metastisize and spread from the skin to other organs in the body.
+Whereas other forms of skin cancer tend to limit themselves to the skin, melanoma can metastasize and spread from the skin to other organs in the body.
 Once melanoma has spread, the prognosis is poor, with only 6 percent of patients surviving five years past the diagnosis.
 For this reason, accurate and effective skin cancer screenings are essential for early detection.
-Metropolitan Dermatology provides screenings for patients in Clark, Kearny, and Teaneck.
+Metropolitan Dermatology provides screenings for patients in Clark, Elizabeth, Jersey City, Kearny, Kenilworth, South Plainfield, Staten Island, Teaneck, and West New York.

 Who is a candidate for this procedure?